Aaliyah: Public image

 Aaliyah was often praised for her "clean-cut image" and "moral values".
-Robert Christgau of The Village Voice wrote of Aaliyah's artistry and image, "she was lithe and dulcet in a way that signified neither jailbait nor hottie—an ingenue whose selling point was sincerity, not innocence and the obverse it implies."
-Emil Wilbekin, told CNN: "Aaliyah is an excellent role model because she started her career in the public eye at age 15 with a gold album, Age Ain't Nothing but a Number.
+Robert Christgau of The Village Voice wrote of her artistry and image that "she was lithe and dulcet in a way that signified neither jailbait nor hottie—an ingenue whose selling point was sincerity, not innocence and the obverse it implies."
+Emil Wilbekin, told CNN that "Aaliyah is an excellent role model because she started her career in the public eye at age 15 with a gold album, Age Ain't Nothing but a Number.
 And then her second album, One in a Million went double platinum.
 She had the leading role in Romeo Must Die, which was a box office success.
 She's won numerous awards, several MTV music video awards, and aside from her professional successes, many of her lyrics are very inspirational and uplifting.
 She also carried herself in a very professional manner.
 She was well-spoken.
 She was beautiful, but she didn't use her beauty to sell her music.
 She used her talent.
 Many young hip-hop fans greatly admire her."

-She was also seen by others as a sex symbol and did not have a problem with being considered one.
-"I know that people think I'm sexy and I am looked at as that, and it is cool with me," she stated.
+Aaliyah was also seen as a sex symbol and did not have a problem with being considered one.
+"I know that people think I'm sexy and I am looked at as that, and it is cool with me", she stated.
 "It's wonderful to have sex appeal.
 If you embrace it, it can be a very beautiful thing.
 I am totally cool with that.
 Definitely.
 I see myself as sexy.
 If you are comfortable with it, it can be very classy and it can be very appealing."
-Aaliyah also felt though her image was "risque and sexy", it was important to remain respectable because she wanted to make songs that everyone could relate to without it being vulgar.
-When she participated in fashion designer Tommy Hilfiger's All America Tour Tommy Jean ads, she wore boxer shorts, baggy jeans and a tube top.
+She also felt that though her image was "risque and sexy", it was important to remain respectable because she wanted to make songs that everyone could relate to without it being vulgar.
+When she participated in fashion designer Tommy Hilfiger's All America Tour Tommy Jean ads, she wore boxer shorts, baggy jeans, and a tube top.
 Hilfiger's brother, Andy, called it "a whole new look" that was "classy but sexy".
 The single "We Need a Resolution" was argued to have transformed "the once tomboy into a sexy grown woman".

 Personal life

-In an 1995 interview with Honey, Aaliyah stated that she was Catholic and she attended church whenever she was at home.
+In a 1995 interview with Honey, Aaliyah stated that she was Catholic and attended church whenever she was at home.
 In 2001, she told Vibe magazine that she was mostly a homebody and liked "the simple things in life."